-Material for this biography was gathered in Italy in the late 1970's from letters, books, magazine articles and interviews with many of the principal characters including several missionaries to Italy, Rev. Del Rosso himself (1890-1985) and members of his family.
-Many of those interviewed for this biography have since died.
+Material for this biography was gathered in Italy in the late 1970s from letters, books, magazine articles, and interviews with many of the principal characters including several American missionaries to Italy, Rev. Del Rosso himself (1890-1985), and members of his family.
+Most of those interviewed for this biography have since died.

 On June 30, 1948 the charter of the First Church of the Nazarene on the continent of Europe was officially opened (although Del Rosso himself didn't join the Church of the Nazarene until the middle of August).
 Those first members in Florence included the Lagomarsinos and their two daughters--one of whom would become a Nazarene pastor's wife.
 Others were Mrs. Tarará and her two married daughters, who were the same age as Del Rosso's daughters.
 Then there was Del Rosso's son Paolo and Paolo's future father-in-law, Foresto Palandri.

 In less than two years Angelo and his two house churches -- one in Catania and the other in Misterbianco to the north -- became part of the Church of the Nazarene.
-Thus, the Nazarenes established a beachhead on the island of Sicily, a island with 5 million residents.
-On this island attached to Italy was a population exceeding that of the entire nation of New Zealand or of the Dominican Republic or of Jamaica or of Papua New Guinea.
+Thus, the Nazarenes established a beachhead in Sicily, an island with about 4.5 million resideents at that time.
+On this large Italian island lived a population about equal to the population of New Zealand or Jamaica or Paanama.
 And the Nazarenes now had entered it.

-Del Rosso continued to travel extensively both inside of Italy and throughout the rest of Europe as well just as he lad done in the years 1930-40 when he was an independent evangelist.
+Del Rosso continued to travel extensively both in Italy and throughout the rest of Europe just as he had done in the years 1930-40 when he was an independent evangelist.
 He enjoyed this itinerant type of ministry and carried a heavy burden for the spiritual welfare of isolated believers.
 At times Del Rosso's constant traveling evoked criticism from others, but it was his type of ministry.
 He felt much, much more comfortable in an itinerant evangelist role than he did as an administrator trying to run things from an office.
 In that aspect he was like many of the early American Naarne district superinte4ndents.